 There is no predilection for an ethnic group.
 There is a female predominance: 3.6: 1.

-It has a variable clinical presentation.
+Autoimmune hepatitis has a variable clinical presentation.
 Patients may be asymptomatic or present in acute liver failure (rare), or anywhere between.
-Tends to have a relapsing-remitting course.
+It tends to have a relapsing-remitting course.
 There is an association with other autoimmune conditions.

 Depending on the phase, the patient may present with

 Autoimmune hepatitis may encompass multiple different conditions.